 Many of the Aboriginal engraving sites along the Myall Trail sites are thought to reflect this area being a fruitful hunting ground for kangaroos and wallabies.
-At the western-most end of the Myall Trail is a long rock platform, which would have nice views when the scrub is a bit less dense.
+At the western-most end of the Myall Trail is a long rock platform, which would offer nice views when the scrub is a bit less dense.

 A group of engravings on the platform was described by Fred McCarthy (Group 74) as the killing of an emu and the sighting of a pair of kangaroos or wallabies.